Kyuu-Ji/htb-write-up/tentacle/write-up-tentacle.md

 ssh j.nakazawa@10.10.10.224
 ```

-> NOTE: In the _/etc/hosts_ file, the hostname of _srv01.realcorp.htb_ has to be specified first for this to work:
+> NOTE: In the _/etc/hosts_ file, the hostname of _srv01.realcorp.htb_ has to be specified as the first entry to make this work:
 ```
 10.10.10.224    srv01.realcorp.htb realcorp.htb
 ```